Skip to content

 Nodes

-Node is delimted by parentheses Node is delimted by parentheses
+Node is delimted by parentheses Node: delimted by parentheses

 Nodes are individual records in a graph.